scandycuz/hackathon-developerweek-babel/README.md

 ## Features

-* Provides users with a slash command to set the target translation language
+* Provide users with a slash command to set the target translation language
 * Node JS back-end integrates with a PostgreSQL database to store user data and settings

 ## Code Samples